foxglove/mcap/docs/specification/notes/explanatory-notes.md

 compression if these features get uptake.
 We could also enable more interaction with the channel info records, such as quickly obtaining schemas from the file for particular topics.

+### Per-channel Encryption

+Per-channel encryption may be useful in situations where different topics are subject to different access controls.
+To encrypt a channel, the writer selects an encryption algorithm and generates an encryption key for that algorithm.
+The key is associated with a key ID, which is a free-form string.

+The key ID and algorithm are recorded in the channel info record for the channel to be encrypted.
+To read the channel, the reader must be initialized with a mapping from key ID to decryption key, with a key ID matching the one in the file.

+When the reader encounters a channel info record that indicates encryption will be required, it may decrypt messages on that channel prior to parsing them if it has a matching key ID, or skip over those messages if it does not.

+The currently-supported encryption algorithm is GCM mode AES with a 128 bit key.